The Order of Vasa

 Commander of the Order of Vasa.
 Photo: Markku Koivumäki/Studio Kamera-Boden

-The Royal Order of Vasa was instituted in 1772 by King Gustav III to recognise contributions within a number of areas where the Order of the Sword and the Order of the Polar Star could not be considered.
-Today, it is awarded in recognition of personal efforts for Sweden or for Swedish interests, especially within private-sector operations, as well as the successful performance of public duties and assignments.
+The Royal Order of Vasa was instituted in 1772 by King Gustav III to recognise merits in a number of areas in which the Order of the Sword and the Order of the Polar Star could not be considered.
+Today, it is conferred in recognition of personal endeavours for Sweden or for Swedish interests, particularly within private-sector activities, as well as the successful performance of public tasks and duties.

-The insignia of the order is a cross worn on a chain or a green ribbon, as well as the star, which is worn on the left side of the chest.
+The insignia of the order are a cross worn on a collar or a green ribbon, and the star, worn on the left side of the chest.

-The decoration is a white-enamelled golden cross with a golden sheaf surrounded by a red border, with the wording ‘GUSTAF.D.III.INSTIKTARE.MDCCLXXII’ in gold, crowned with a closed crown.
+The decoration is a white-enamelled golden cross with a golden vase-shaped sheaf surrounded by a red border, with the inscription ‘GUSTAF.D.III.INST.MDCCLXXII’ in gold, crowned with a closed crown.
 Between the arms of the cross are open crowns.

-The chain consists of alternating Vasa sheaves, nettle leaves and crowned shields with the lesser national coat of arms on them.
+The collar consists of alternating Vasa sheaves, nettle leaves and crowned shields bearing the lesser national coat of arms.
 Each shield is flanked by two crossed caduceus and two crossed cornucopias.
-The nettle leaves allude to the fact that the founder’s father, King Adolf Frederick, was descended from Holstein.
+The nettle leaves allude to the fact that the founder’s father, King Adolf Fredrik, was descended from Holstein.
+The collar can be conferred upon foreign citizens as a special mark of honour.

-For the two highest classes of the order, a star is worn on the left side of the chest (from the wearer’s perspective).
-The star is an eight-pointed silver cross, at the centre of which is a silver Vasa sheaf.
+For the two highest classes of the order, the star is also worn on the left side of the chest.
+The star is an eight-pointed silver cross, at the centre of which is a silver vase-shaped sheaf.

 The classes are:

-The order includes the Cross of Vasa (like Knight, but no white enamel on the arms of the cross) instituted in 1895 along with the Medal of Vasa in gold and silver.
+The order includes the Cross of Vasa in silver and the Medal of Vasa in gold and silver, instituted in 1895.

 Return of Orders

-All orders shall be returned to the Royal Orders of Knighthood on the demise of the recipient.
-The insignia, name and birth date of the recipient shall be returned via mail (with tracking) to Kungl.
+All orders shall be returned to the Royal Orders of Knighthood upon the death of the recipient.
+The order decoration, name and date of birth of the recipient shall be sent by registered post to Kungl.
 Maj:ts Orden.

-Information on who the receipt shall be sent to should also be included.
-If you wish, the Royal Orders of Knighthood can include a picture of the insigna along with the receipt, free of charge.
+The details of the person to whom acknowledgement of receipt of a returned order is to be sent must also be included.
+If desired, the Royal Orders of Knighthood can also send a picture, free of charge, of the returned order decoration along with the acknowledgement of receipt.